bitsadmin/nopowershell/README.md

 | Write-Output | Utility | |
 | Invoke-WebRequest | Utility | |
 | Measure-Object | Utility | |
+Also make sure to check out the [Cheatsheet](https://github.com/bitsadmin/nopowershell/blob/master/CHEATSHEET.md) for examples on how to use these cmdlets.

 # Acknowledgements
 Various NoPowerShell cmdlets and NoPowerShell DLL include code created by other developers.